 All interior is breath-taking and radiates classy homely feel, with a smartly placed electronics installations.
 In the same fashion, the room also has a small kitchenette, where you can prepare a cocktail by yourself or make some coffee or tea.

 Neat as a Pin

 Vivi’s sharp eye inspected the cleanliness and confirmed 10/10.
 After all, the Mandarin Oriental Bangkok review can’t be done without this.
 Joke aside, the room indeed is spotless and so cozy that we didn’t want to leave it.
 Windows are super cleaned and floors don’t have any stains.
 With all this in mind, we even had an urge to order breakfast in the room, which is more pleasing than the tent.

 On the negative side, the Garden room doesn’t have a bath though.
 There is a spacious walk-in shower, which works like a charm.
 In detail, glamorous marble and clean look make this bathroom naturally neat and classy.

 Facilities and Amenities

 It is easy to see why Mandarin Oriental Bangkok is one of the best hotels in the world.
 All room appliances are high-end and TV system here is excellent.
-To clarify, Harman Kardon sound system with widescreen and their media hub is the best multimedia offer we have seen in luxuries hotels so far.
-This hub is full of blockbusters and up to date movies of all kind.
+To clarify, Harman Kardon sound system with widescreen and their media hub is the best multimedia offer we have seen in luxury hotels so far.
+This hub is full of blockbusters and up to date movies of all kinds.
 Maybe we should be ashamed to watch TV in a hotel like this, but we did.
 It was the Murder on the Orient Express and we regret nothing.

 In the bathroom, we got extensive toiletries by their exclusive line of eco-friendly hair and body care line.
 They are scented with lemongrass essential oil, which soothes and invigorates at the same time.
 Besides that, the lemongrass is also deeply connected to the Thai people and their cuisine.